tensorflow/docs/site/en/api_docs/python/tf/contrib/learn/BaseEstimator.md

 <h3 id="model_dir"><code>model_dir</code></h3>

-Returns a path in which the eval process will look for checkpoints.

 <h3 id="model_fn"><code>model_fn</code></h3>

 Returns the model_fn which is bound to self.params.

 #### Returns:

 The model_fn with the following signature:
   `def model_fn(features, labels, mode, metrics)`